Professor of Economics at Universitat Pompeu Fabra (UPF).

-Massimo Motta (BSc Bocconi, Milan, 1987; PhD Louvain, 1991) is Research Professor at ICREA, Universitat Pompeu Fabra (UPF) and Barcelona GSE.
+Massimo Motta (BSc Bocconi, Milan, 1987; PhD Louvain, 1991) is Research Professor at ICREA, Universitat Pompeu Fabra (UPF) and Barcelona School of Economics, since 2010.
 He was Chief Economist at the European Commission in 2013-2016, where he coordinated the EC's economic analysis on antitrust, mergers and state aid.
 He was previously professor at Univ.
 Bologna (2007-2010), European University Institute, Florence (1998-2008) and UPF (1992-1998).
-His research is on industrial organization and has been published in the top international journals.
+His research is on industrial organization, and it has been published in the top international economic journals.
 Massimo's book on Competition Policy: Theory and Practice (Cambridge, 2004) is the standard reference on antitrust.
 His (co-authored) book on Exclusionary Practices (Cambridge) was published in January 2018.
-He is the President of the European Association of Researchers in Industrial Economics.
+He is the Past President of the European Association of Researchers in Industrial Economics.